alifeee/blogtest/steam-collage-api/steam-collage-api.md

 <figcaption>

 For my library, these are my four most recently played games.
 For yours, it's your four most played ([recent is broken](https://github.com/alifeee/steam_collage_api/issues/20)).
-This is HTTP content on an HTTPS page, so it may also not work if you are on a curious Wi-Fi network.
+This is HTTP content on an HTTPS page, so it may also not work if you are on Chrome - see above.

 </figcaption>